MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 	Logical Mistake:
 		Using cin >> insteand of getline(), so there is an unnecesary printout following password prompt with touch <file_name> -p Command

+		Memory access violation---caused by different lifetime of PasswordProxy object and ImageFile objects.
+Solved by dynamically allocating PasswordProxy objects.